mpritchardESTM/esteemedio.github.io/_posts/2020-08-01-can-remote-work-increase-employee-productivity.md

 For nearly a decade, we’ve been tracking how remote work positively impacts our network.
 Our colleagues and clients see the difference too.

-> “65% of employees believe they’re more productive when they work outside of the office, and 47% wish their company provided this benefit.”—[Marija Kojic](https://clockify.me/blog/productivity/increase-employee-productivity/ "Marja Kojic's Biography"), Productivity Writer
+> “65% of employees believe they’re more productive when they work outside of the office, and 47% wish their company provided this benefit.”—[Marija Kojic](https://clockify.me/blog/productivity/increase-employee-productivity/ "Marja Kojic's Biography"){:target='_blank'}, Productivity Writer

 On the whole, remote teams get more done.
 And they do it all without a dreadful commute.